-- When radioactive materials are received, be sure to add them to your online chemical inventory using the Chemical Inventory System (CIS) and UC Radiation tools.
+- When radioactive materials are received, be sure to add them to your online chemical inventory using the UC Chemicals and UC Radiation tools.

 - Maintain your radiation safety binder containing the radiation safety manual (it is required that you have a complete copy of the radiation safety manual in the lab).
 Maintenance includes updating the inventory section and cataloging the movement of activity from stock/reagent containers to waste containers.

 - Practice proper handling and disposal of radioactive waste by using the WASTe tag system to generate appropriate waste labels.
 Note that the activity and pH of the label you generate before waste accumulates will be different from the final activity and pH.
 To address this issue, you will need to update and replace the tag before the waste is marked for pickup.

 Maintenance of authorization to use radiation in your research:

 - RUAs require annual renewal.
 You can renew your RUA on the UC Radiation tool.

 - Ensure your survey instruments receive their required yearly calibrations.